ASHellos/A-COVID-19-Vaccination/README.md

             }
         }
     }

+  //give the status of the inforamation entred its wrong or not
     catch (...) {
         ui->Status ->setText("Username or password or work code is NOT correct.");
         qDebug() << "Catch Error： Username or password or work code is NOT correct. ";